angrycub/nomad_tf/aws/README.md

-# Provision a Nomad cluster on AWS
+# Provision a Nomad cluster with Vault Auto Unsealed Via KMS on AWS

 ## Pre-requisites